America (talk show)

 America is an American lifestyle and variety talk show that aired weekday afternoons in syndication during the 1985-86 television season.
-The program, which emanated from Hollywood, California, premiered on September 16, 1985, and was initially hosted by Stuart Damon, Sarah Purcell, and McLean Stevenson with Charlie O'Donnell announcing.
+The program, which emanated from Hollywood, California, premiered on September 16, 1985, and was a joint production of Post-Newsweek Stations and Paramount Domestic Television.
+The program emanated from Paramount Studios and was hosted by Stuart Damon, Sarah Purcell, and McLean Stevenson upon its premiere.
+Charlie O'Donnell served as the announcer.

-America was a production of Paramount Domestic Television, who also distributed the series.
-The program was recorded on the Paramount Pictures studio lot in Hollywood.

 Format

 Each show began with O'Donnell saying "good afternoon and welcome to America," then giving the date and a rundown of the topics covered by the show in the sixty minutes to come.
 After that, the hosts were introduced and the show began.
 Feature stories included focuses on people, places, and trends, as well as an interview segment with a celebrity.
 Some stories were presented by reporters working for the affiliate stations; for example, the December 18, 1985, episode featured a story about a Little Rock, Arkansas, girl in need of a liver transplant that was presented by then-KATV reporter Greg Hurst.